 Mindfulness is known to help leaders become more active, clear, original, and variation resistant.
 It gives them the time to pause and reflect on decisions.
 At all times, mindfulness helps people choose to adjust and calm down so that the right action can be taken.
 It allows them to heed the small inner voice that is often diluted by feelings and opinions.
 This yields self-awareness, greater empathy for self, energy management, better listening skills, strong engagement with others and adaptation to change among many other benefits.
 Mindful leadership can improve the work environment in elegant and unconcealed ways making it a budding ground for positive change.

 Leaders become great, not because of their power, but because of their ability to empower others.

 Becoming a virtuous leader does not involve a miracle based on cheats and shortcuts.
 It does not include emulating a historical model.
 Rather, it is based on who you are and what matters most to you.
 When you figure out your personal concerns, it will be much easier to live your values.
 Everything always comes down to doing the best you can in every situation.
 Although this may sound quite guileless, it is much more demanding to pull off in reality.

-Value-based leaders communicate organisational values that inform members how to conduct themselves in order to fulfill the vision of the company.
+Values-driven leaders communicate organizational values that inform members how to conduct themselves in order to fulfill the vision of the company.
 Leaders should focus on the core values — the enduring principles that capture the strength of the company.
 Talking about these values in a way that links with employees values helps them identify strongly with business’ mission.

 Doing the correct thing is a lifetime practice.
 For employees to resound company values, leaders must lead by example and communicate the values on a constant basis.
-The efficacy of the values depends on how well the organisation personifies them.
-Core values are likely to remain unwavering in the face of shifting trends since they embody the depth of the organisation.
+The efficacy of the values depends on how well the organization personifies them.
+Core values are likely to remain unwavering in the face of shifting trends since they embody the depth of the organization.

 6. Focus on Teamwork Instead of Individualism